StereoD-Development/flaunch/README.md

 This is better left to some of the more formal [Documentation](doc/buildyaml.md).

 # Compose
-Let's say we want to turn something ugly like:
+Let's say we want to turn something fugly like:

 ```
 ~$> flaunch env PackageA:PackageB/1.23.4:AnotherPackage launch SomeApp --arg1 --arg2